 Your skin is dried out

 In addition to drying our your hair, indoor heat can also wreak havoc on your skin.
 “A youthful glow is all about luminosity,” Jody Alpert Levine, M.D., a New York City dermatologist told Glamour.
 “Dry, rough, scaly skin stops light in its tracks.”
 Re-establish moisture by adding a drop of extra virgin olive oil to your daily moisturizer, says Alexander Dane, DO, of Affiliated Dermatologists & Dermatologic Surgeons, PA in New Jersey.
-Once you’ve done that, avoid these 10 makeup mistakes that make skin look dry and flaky.
+Here are some other home remedies for dry skin you can try.

 You’re less likely to exercise